Scuba Diving Mask Buyers Guide – What you need to consider!

 There are some subtle differences though.
 For example, a typical snorkel mask might use lesser-quality materials.
 You won’t dive down, and the pressure won’t build up around the mask, so there’s no need to go for more expensive top-notch components.

 You most likely won’t have an issue using a scuba mask for snorkeling though.
 Or for most activities underwater.
-A good scuba mask will have a low profile to trap only the minimal amount of air.
+A good scuba diving mask will have a low profile and a low-volume design to trap only the minimal amount of air.
 The reason for that is that a lot of air caught in the mask will impact your buoyancy and make it harder to dive down.

 Single, Dual or Multiple Lenses

 Historically dive masks had either one or two lenses.
 Two lenses result in a separator along the nose.
 A single lens doesn’t have that separator, so you overall have a better view.

 If you need your lenses setup with prescription glasses, then you can’t have a single lens!
 Take that into consideration when shopping for a mask and wearing glasses!

 Masks with multiple lenses usually have a single lens or two lenses in the front and then two lenses on the side.
 This gives you a better side view.
 Overall, this might feel more natural for some people.